bazilmk/streaming-dashboard-meetup-events/README.md

 ### Components within Dashboard

 #### Statistics Header
-- Top header displays and updates the overall metrics of RSVP’s and the last time the dashboard was updated
+- Top header displays and updates the overall metrics of RSVP’s and the last time the dashboard was updated.

 ![Statistics Header](images/statistics_header.png?raw=true)